Learning about Leadership

 In many instances, people create stylized stereotypes of how leaders behave.
 This is often furthered by a focus on skill development in “Executive Presence” and “Impressing Groups.”
 Every leader (everyone?) has to pay attention to how they come across.
 Credibility (built over time, destroyed over night) plays a strong roll in a leaders effectiveness.

 At the same time, we all want a level of authenticity in our leaders.
 The lines between confident and arrogant, or between smooth and greasy, can get blurry and, once blurred, are tough to redraw.
-(Recall: destroyed overnight or, more accurately, damaged in one errant interaction and eroded on all subsequent ones.)
+(Recall: destroyed overnight or, more accurately, damaged in one errant interaction and gradually eroded on all subsequent ones.)

 A large focus of our leadership development is instilling comfort and confidence in the leadership role that these professionals play.
 When you are the expert in the matter, your judgement counts.
 When you are not, you can emphasize whose judgement should count, especially when a decisions brings collective responsibility.